skirtapaieo/problem-solving-101/README.md

 Once a solution is chosen, a prototype or draft solution is created.

+> **Team note:**  Start drafting the solution.
+For software problems, this would involve writing pseudocode or actual code.
+For design problems, this could involve creating wireframes or design mockups.

 ## Step 7 - Optimization/Finalization

 After testing and refining the initial draft, the solution is optimized and finalized.

+> **Team note:** Refine and optimize your solution.
+For a design problem, this might mean making the design more intuitive and aesthetically pleasing.
+For a coding problem, this might involve optimizing your code for efficiency.

 ## Step 8 - Validation